aws-samples/cdk-eks-blueprints-patterns/docs/patterns/resilience/backup-restore/restore/aws/resilience-restore-aws.md

 The Objective of this pattern is to provide a reference design for a Disaster Recovery Architecture for a non-critical application with higher RTO and RPO using AWS native services.

-This page has details of setting up the EKS cluster on the primary region with configuration to backup Dataplane Nodes, EBS Volumes and EFS Filesystems.
+This page has details of setting up the EKS cluster on the Disaster Recovery region with configuration to create PersistentVolumeClaim's from latest snapshot's of EBS Volumes

 ## Architecture